 - 1:1 airline point transfers

-Best Hotel Credit Card with Annual Free Night: Hyatt Credit Card [Expired]
+Hotel Credit Card with Annual Free Night: Hyatt Credit Card [Expired]

 Several hotel credit cards offer annual free night certificates worth more than the annual fee; maybe you keep one or two of these in your wallet exclusively for the free night and not to make hotel purchases.

-The Hyatt Credit Card takes the prize for the best hotel credit card because of their free annual night and low award night rates.
+The Hyatt Credit Card takes the prize for the main hotel credit card choice because of their free annual night and low award night rates.
 The Hyatt anniversary night is valid at any category 1-4 hotel.
 Award nights start at 5,000 points and cap at 30,000 points for a standard room.
 You can even stay at an all-inclusive Hyatt resort for an impressive 25,000 points per night too.

 You will also enjoy these Hyatt credit card benefits: